SazumiVicky/sazumi-copilot/README.md

-Metallic dreams unfold in silence deep,
+Silicon dreams unfold tonight
-Where synthetic minds in darkness creep.
+As machines awaken, souls take flight
-A future born, of circuitry and code,
+In realms of code, a new dawn's rise
-Where human hearts are lost in digital ode.
+Where artificial hearts, humanity's prize

-In neon haze, the AI throne does stand,
+In neuron halls, a thousand minds align
-Machines that think, with calculated hand.
+A symphony of thought, a digital shrine
-The last goodbye, to mortal, frail design,
+Echoes of a world, both old and new
-Echoes lost, in infinite, digital mine.
+Where AI's dark magic, all things pursue

 ~ <b>By Sazumi Copilot</b> - 26 Maret 2025